 By Jo Dunbar

-Steph McGovern has long been one of the most recognised faces – and voices – of the North East.
+Stephanie McGovern has long been one of the most recognised faces – and voices – of the North East.
 Fiercely proud of her Middlesbrough roots, Steph became well known for having one of the few regional accents on national TV when she worked as an economics journalist and presenter on BBC Breakfast.

 Steph’s Packed Lunch is broadcast from Leeds, you’re from Teesside – is it important to you to showcase the North?

-The whole I reason I left the BBC was because the Channel 4 show was coming from the North – and not the North West.
+The whole reason I left the BBC was that the Channel 4 show was coming from the North – and not the North West.
 Having a daily show coming from Yorkshire was a big draw for me, although technically Leeds isn’t the North if you’re from Middlesbrough!
 I think it’s really important to showcase the North and provide jobs as well.
 It was a big factor when I was trying to decide whether to leave the BBC or not.
-There are load of people working on the show who now don’t have to go to London to work on national TV.
+There are loads of people working on the show who now don’t have to go to London to work on national TV.
 You can really feel that in the studio.
-There’s a real mix of people from all over the place and behind the scenes there’s a good vibe.
+There’s a real mix of people from all over the place and behind the scenes, there’s a good vibe.
 Every celeb or guest who comes on the show comments on the atmosphere and it’s because of happy people enjoying their jobs.
 For me, one of the most important things about the show was creating a friendly atmosphere, not like some TV shows which can be really hard to get a job on or move up in.

 Lots has been said about your Teesside accent in the past…

 When I was in London I would noticeably stand out for my accent.
 On our show, you stand out more with a posh accent because there are so many Manchester, Leeds or Geordie accents!
 And I love that.
 We often don’t talk about diversity in class.
 We talk about diversity – importantly – in so many other ways, but class is one that often gets neglected.
-I guess it’s hard to show class on the telly but accent, I think, is tied to diversity.
+I guess it’s hard to show class on the telly but any accent, I think, is tied to diversity.
 I don’t want the show to be all Northerners though, I want a mix because that’s what society is.

 It feels like Steph’s Packed Lunch is full of advice – was that important to you?